 The printed word does not do this place justice.
 The amount of detail in this virtual world is truly stunning, although content is still a little sparse.
 The main attraction is exploring new worlds, and chatting with other like minded explorers on your journey.
 You get $275 Linden dollars (virtual money) to start with, and there are plenty of ways to spend it.

+Are there any laws against this in cyberland if the person hosting the store isn’t on American soil?
 My 1st decision in 2nd Life was what type of avatar to have.
 An avatar is a virtual representation of yourself in the lands that you wander.
 Basic avatar choices range from male or female, Caucasian or African American, and hip or gigolo.
 From there you can customize your basic model’s facial appearance and body style, or go hire someone to give you a complete custom body job.

 My avatar isn’t very smart.
 All he can do is walk, fly, or teleport around to different parts of second life.
 Five years from now, I’m sure he’ll be sending me an email when my virtual friends hop online, purchase my wife's anniversary present for me, fetch me news articles that he thinks I’ll find appealing, and balance my check book.